Maximum sustainable yield from interacting fish stocks in an uncertain world: two policy choices and underlying trade-offs: Discussion

+Our MSE demonstrates how structural instability of ecosystems, and so of ecosystem models, can strongly impact management outcomes.
+Results from our MSE based on a complex food-web model closely follow expectations derived from general mathematical arguments \citep[Chapter~18; Supplementary Material]{rossberg13:_food_webs_biodiv}.
+The mathematical arguments also appear to be robust to many real-world complications not considered in the MSE, as already demonstrated for conservation constraints.
+Structural instability issues persist when transitioning from stock- to fleet-based management \citep{Rossberg12:_AttainingMMSY} or when multiplying yields by market values.
+Recruitment variability and imperfect control of applied fishing pressures lead to additional uncertainty, which structural instability can enhance (\OM~\ref{sec:effect-struct-refpoints}).

+The MSE also highlighted options to mitigate these impacts.
+The most important may be adoption of state- rather than pressure targets in management plans.
+Another mitigation option is conservatism, i.e.\ regularization of the inverse problems underlying the computation of multispecies MSY reference points.
+The mathematical scheme for this proposed in \OM~\ref{sec:impl-cons-reg} can be extended to more detailed management models if required.
+To determine good degrees of conservatism when direct comparison of long-term management outcomes is not practical, one can compare simulated outcomes using members of a plausible model ensemble \citep{Ianelli15:_MultimodelInference}, applying conservative reference points derived with another model.

-The EU's current approach in implementing the CFP, here modelled as \CFP, is mathematically similar to aiming at the \NP{} objective using a \PTC{} rule without systematic conservatism (\OM{} Section~\ref{sec:cfp-parameters}).
-Our MSE shows that this type of management plan is particularly vulnerable to structural instability.
+The EU's current approach to implementing its Common Fisheries Policy (CFP, \citealt{eu13:_cfp}), here modelled as \CFP, is mathematically similar to aiming at the \NP{} objective using \PTC{} without systematic conservatism (\OM~\ref{sec:cfp-parameters}).
+Our analysis shows that this type of management plan is particularly vulnerable to structural instability.
 Expected yields are therefore comparatively low.
-These difficulties are illustrated by recent simulation results by \cite{lynam14:_expos_north_sea}, which predict that, all else equal, fishing at the exploitation rates recommended by the International Council for the Exploration of the Sea (ICES) for achieving MSY will lead to lower rather then higher total yields than current rates.
+These difficulties are illustrated in simulations by \cite{lynam14:_expos_north_sea} predicting that a transition to the MSY exploitation rates recommended by the International Council for the Exploration of the Sea (ICES) will lower rather than raise total long-term yields.